Case analysis with Repertory of Phenomenons

 Griping pains of a paroxysmal character, which compelled her to bend forward and sit down, localized in the umbilical region.
 Significantly better with hard pressure and the heat of a hot-water bottle.
 At the present time there was no diarrhea.
 (R.F.
 Rabe)

-To calculate the most suitable remedy, in addition to the classical counts, the LR values are also used, which is expressed in a probability between 0 and 100% (Likelihood Ratio p%).
+To calculate the most suitable remedy, in addition to the classical counts, the LR values are also used, which is expressed in a probability between 0 and 100% ('Bayes').
 In particular, this value clearly sets Colocynthis apart from all other remedies here.

 When forming rubrics (by combining single phenomena), it usually makes sense not to make them too specific.
 In particular, modalities should be included as separate rubrics in the repertorization, following Boenninghausen, since these are often listed in a generalizing manner in the Materia medica, and not specifically for each symptom.